Hospital Negligence Claims How Much Compensation Can I Claim For Neglect?

 - General Damages: claims for the pain, suffering and even psychological damages that you may have suffered.

-- Medical Expenses: the medical bills that you have incurred as a result of the negligence of the hospital.
+- Medical Bills: the medical bills that you have incurred as a result of the negligence of the hospital.

 - Care Claims: if you needed extra medical care as a result of the negligence you have suffered.